Walmart to test programs for U.S. workers to cut its healthcare costs

-WASHINGTON (Reuters) - Walmart Inc said on Thursday it will begin several healthcare pilot programs for its U.S. employees starting Jan.
+WASHINGTON (Reuters) - Walmart Inc (WMT.N) said on Thursday it will begin several healthcare pilot programs for its U.S. employees starting Jan.
 1 as it looks for ways to cut healthcare costs - one of the largest expenses for the retailer after wages.

 Walmart will pilot a program that will connect patients with local doctors in an effort to cut down on its workers relying on word of mouth or social media to find a doctor.
 The pilot programs will be held in parts of Arkansas, Florida and Texas.